mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 It’s impossible to know exactly when the snow is going to arrive each year.
 There will be early snows that may last a day or two, but don’t signal the end of the season.

-You don’t have to get all the way to South Kenn by the time the snow settles in. *You will want to have completed Forester Pass* by that time.
+You don’t have to get all the way to South Kennedy Meadows by the time the snow settles in. *You will want to have completed Forester Pass* by that time.
 This gives you a few extra days to play with.

 Work your way back from that date.
 Give yourself *2.5 weeks to get from South Lake Tahoe to Forester Pass*.